Level Ground Initiative

 • Commit to providing feedback on any concerns, potential issues, challenges, and/or successes.

-• Share with the Level Ground committee by fall the number of campers, weeks/sessions you are able to host.
+• Share with Maine Summer Camps the number of campers, weeks/sessions you are able to host.

 • Help identify and match families and children who will benefit from an experience in accordance with Level Ground’s mission.